felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.16.0-dev.2 =
+= 1.16.0-b.1 =

-(2017/08/06) Added a new [schema] shortcode to define Schema types and properties for sections of the content.
+(2017/08/07) Added a new [schema][/schema] shortcode to define additional Schema types and properties for sections / blocks in the content.

 = 1.15.1 =